jogi-k/rsyncbackup-vbs/README.md

 As I am going to do my necessary modifications here, you can see the diff between the original Heise-Version 1.06 and my changes.

+In addition a calling-directory independant version of the rsyncStart.bat - Script is provided here and will replace the Heise-Version

 ## Installation

 Your USB-Stick/Backup-Medium should now look like: